 As provided in the PDP Manual, the IRT is convened to assist staff in developing the implementation details for the policy to ensure that the implementation conforms to the intent of the policy recommendations.

 The IRT is not a forum for opening or revisiting policy discussions.
-Where issues emerge that may require policy discussion, these will be escalated using the designated procedure (to be defined).
+Where issues emerge that may require possible policy discussion, these will be escalated using the designated procedure (to be defined).

 IRTs should include at least one participant from the original PDP WG who can provide insight into the original reasoning behind consensus policy recommendations.

-Staff must provide regular updates and conduct appropriate outreach to the IRT at critical milestones.
-In some cases, updates may also need to be pushed out to the broader community.
+Staff must provide regular updates to the IRT on the status of the implementation and conduct appropriate outreach to the IRT at critical milestones.
+In some cases, status updates and communications about key implementation developments may also need to be pushed out to the broader community.

-Staff must set clear deadlines for IRT feedback on documents and implementation plans and send documents in a timely manner to ensure sufficient time for IRT review
+Staff must set clear deadlines for IRT feedback on documents and implementation plans and send documents to the IRT in a timely manner to ensure sufficient time for IRT review

 Where there is a lack of attendance or participation at IRT meetings by IRT members, staff will continue to provide updates and notifications of deadlines for input, and proceed with the published implementation plan, unless the IRT indicates that additional time or meetings are needed to review and discuss.